 The UCI Gynecologic Oncology Fellowship at the National Cancer Institute (NCI)-designated Chao Family Comprehensive Cancer Center has been training physician scientists in the subspecialty of gynecologic oncology since 1977.

 The program provides multiple levels of interaction between basic and clinical scientists to facilitate the transfer and exchange of information.
 The fellowship program provides trainees with opportunities for the practical application of skills in the design and testing of scientific hypotheses.
-Trainees receive two years of research training in the basic sciences followed by two years of translational and clinical research, and clinical and surgical training.
+Trainees receive a year of research training with the goal of thesis publication followed by two years of focused clinical and surgical training.

 Fellowship Director